ryanology045/writings/content/crumbs/praxis.md

 - Each neuron connects to only `k√N` others (for `N` total neurons, where `k ≈ 2-4`)
 - Any two neurons are separated by at most `ln(N)` connections
-- Information spreads uniformly — no bottlenecks or isolated clusters
+- Information spreads uniformly - no bottlenecks or isolated clusters
-- The entire topology can be computed algorithmically—no need to store connections
+- The entire topology can be computed algorithmically - no need to store connections

 Think of it as the "small world" phenomenon perfected.
 For example, in a network of a million neurons, each connects to just 1,000 others, yet information travels between any pair in under 20 hops.